-Ingredient Notes
+Ingredient notes

 - Almond Flour – For best results adding a small amount reduces chewiness and enhances flavor.
-Alternatively, replace with GF flour or oat flour.
+Alternatively, replace with additional GF flour or oat flour.

 - Baking Powder – Since gluten-free dough needs a little assistance with rising, I prefer to use a combination of baking powder with yeast.
 This helps with lift and an airy texture.